camunda/bpmn-for-research/README.md

 [Download all diagrams as a ZIP](https://github.com/camunda/bpmn-for-research/archive/master.zip)

 ## Structure
 You will find separate folders for the English and German language courses.
 Within these, you'll find folders for each exercise, with the exercise itself, the results and the solution in separate folders.

-Example:
+See the following examples to help guide you through the folder structure:

 English:
 ```
 |- BPMN for Research (folder)